CODE OF CIVIL PROCEDURE IN THE PITCAIRN ISLANDS

 Sources

 1. The Island Council of the Pitcairn Islands is made up of ten people: the Mayor and the Chairman of the Island Council, who are both ex officio members; four people elected by popular vote; one person co-opted by the Chairman and the four other elected members; two people appointed by the Governor, including the Island Secretary (ex officio); and a Commissioner (non-resident) who acts as a liaison between the Council and the Governor.
-Each member serves a one-year term, with the exception of the Mayor, who serves for three years, and the Island Secretary, who serves indefinitely.
+Each member serves a one-year term, except the Mayor, who serves for three years, and the Island Secretary, who serves indefinitely.

 3. New Zealand attorneys were admitted to the Pitcairn bar to represent and advise defendants in criminal trials between 2005 and 2007.